Updated on: 3/20/2020

-Pursuing a personal injury claim after a car accident is a complex process, and there are a number of serious mistakes that can be made along the way.
+Pursuing a personal injury claim after being injured in a car accident is a complex process, and there are a number of serious mistakes that can be made along the way.
 In fact, there may be an infinite number of mistakes that people may make during this process, and those mistakes can severely damage their ability to recover compensation for their injuries, medical bills, and lost wages.

-However, there are a select few mistakes that Seattle attorney Chris Davis has seen more frequently than others in his time representing car accident victims.
+However, there are a select few mistakes that attorney Chris Davis has seen more frequently than others in his time representing car accident victims.
 Here is a list of some of the more common mistakes we see injured victims make when it comes to working with the insurance company after a car accident:

 1.Waiting Several Weeks Or Months To Receive Medical Treatment

 If a person has been injured in a car accident, it’s important for that person to seek the necessary medical treatment as soon as possible.
 In extreme cases, this may mean taking an ambulance from the scene of the collision directly to the nearest hospital emergency room.

 Most people aren’t going to delay hospitalization for broken bones or large lacerations after a crash, but you’d be surprised at how many people just deal with the pain and assume it will get better without treatment.
 These same people end up frustrated later on when the insurance company isn’t cooperating or is denying their claim altogether because the person has not yet gotten medical treatment, even though they are suffering through a significant amount of pain.
 Getting medical treatment right away can help you avoid this hassle down the road.